tangtian8/anthropic/clean.md

 ![the pains and patterns of AI](images/pp.png)

 Chat models are amenable to just about anything, and will follow you down just about any rabbit hole.
-If you want it to stay focused on a particular mission, give it a *system prompt*.
+If you want it to stay focused on a particular mission, give it a **system prompt**.

 Models are stateless.
 You might find that surprising if you've ever dealt with a model through  ChatGPT or Claude Desktop, because they submit a transcript of everything that's been said on each subsequent request.
 This transcript reminds the model what's been said.
-The transcript is *chat memory*.
+The transcript is **chat memory**.

 Models live in an isolated sandbox.
 This makes sense!
 We've all seen the documentary called _The Terminator_ and know what can go wrong with unruly AI.
-But, they can do amazing things if you give them a bit of control, via *tool calling*.
+But, they can do amazing things if you give them a bit of control, via **tool calling**.

+Models are pretty darned smart, but they're not omniscient!
+You can give them data in the body of the request to help better inform their responses.
+This is called **prompt stuffing**.

+But don't send _too much_ data!
+Instead, send only that which might be germaine to the query at hand.
+You can do this by chucking the data into a **vector store**, to support finding records that are similar to one another.
+Then, do **retrieval augmented generation (RAG)**, whereby you send the subselection of results from the vector store to the model for final analysis.

+Chat models love to chat, even if they're wrong.
+This can sometimes produce interesting and incorrect results called _hallucinations_.
+Use **evaluators** to validate that the response is basically what you intended it to be.

+## One Small Step for Spring Developers, One Giant Leap for AI

 Spring AI is a huge leap forward, but for Spring developers it'll feel like a  natural next step.
 It works like any Spring project.
 It has portable service abstractions allowing you to work consistently and conveniently with any of a number of models.
 It provides Spring Boot starters, configuration properties, and autoconfiguration.
 And, Spring AI carries Spring Boot's production-minded ethic forward, supporting vritual threads, GraalVM native images, and observability through Micrometer.
 It also offers a great developer experience, integrating Spring Boot's DevTools, and provides rich support for Docker Compose and Testcontainers.
 As with all Spring projects, you can get started on the [Spring Initializr](https://start.spring.io).